 Production time of vehicle wraps will vary widely from project to project.
 Design can take between several days to several weeks.
 Print and installation generally takes two to three days.
 We will need your vehicle in the shop for installation between one to two days.

 Yes.
 You can normally have the damaged pieces or panels of your vehicle wrap replaced after your vehicle is repaired.
 You normally do not need to redo the entire wrap if the damage is limited to certain areas of the vehicle.

 You must always obtain permission to wrap a leased or rented vehicle.
-However, in general, most leased or rented vehicles have factory paint jobs with excellent paint quality.
-Vinyl applied over factory paint is best because the vinyl can be removed easier without damage or “paint peel.”
+However, in general, most leased or rented vehicles have factory paint jobs with excellent paint quality; so if you are looking to change the color of the vehicle, car wraps are typically a good solution because vinyl applied over factory paint is best.
+The vinyl, in this case, can be removed easier without damage or “paint peel.”
 Leased vehicles are often wrapped throughout the country without incident or damage.

 Hand washing is best.
 Try to avoid high pressure washes and be careful never to use an ice scraper on window graphics.
 There are specially designed products to clean and polish vinyl graphics.
 We will be happy to tell you about them.